AlgyJr/ios_guides/Navigation-Controller.md

 First we'll set up our table to show the list of names.
 Starting with the Xcode `Single View Application` template.
-We add a table view to the initial view controller that Xcode has generated and add a single prototype cell that justs uses the built-in `UITableViewCell` class.
+We add a table view to the initial view controller that Xcode has generated and add a single prototype cell that just uses the built-in `UITableViewCell` class.
 We hook up our Table View's `dataSource` property to finish the initial setup.
 If you are unfamiliar with how work with table views, please refer to the [[table view guide|Table View Guide]].